 How to Become a Productive Writer

 Writing is a major part of any master’s or doctoral program, as well as most careers.
 In this workshop, you will learn how to brave the blank page with practical brainstorming and drafting strategies that will help you start confidently.
-We will also discuss tips and tools you can use to move past insecurity and/or perfectionism in order to become a productive writer who works quickly and without self-censorship.
+We will also discuss tips and tools to help you become a productive writer who works quickly and without self-censorship.
 Write that major paper.
 Finish your dissertation.
 We can help.

 Revision Strategies for Graduate Students and Working Professionals